stakater-archive/StakaterCloudDocs-Archived/content/sre/backup-restore/backup-restore.md

   - true (includes all cluster level resource, snapshotVolumes needs to be true to take PV snapshots)
   - false (exclude cluster level resources, including PVs.
 So there will be no snapshots)

-- Excluding both `snapshotVolumes` and `includeClusterResources` will have default behavior of taking snapshots of only included namespaces PVs.
+- Excluding both `snapshotVolumes` and `includeClusterResources` will have default behavior of taking snapshots for only included namespaces PVs.

 #### Backup target Filters
 You can use [resource filtering](https://velero.io/docs/main/resource-filtering/) options to backup specific resources.
 Typical ones are following;